Raienryuu/currency-cli/README.md

 # Currency-converter-cli

-Convert currencies through cli using public api for
+Convert currencies through cli using public api to keep exchange rates up to date.

 cargo run AMOUNT FROM_CURRENCY TO_CURRENCY